-More often than not, THIS is the face that is running through the house, leaving a trail of destruction in his dust.
+More often than not, he’s running through the house, leaving a trail of destruction in his dust.
 Every time I turn around… and I do mean every single chance he gets… this boy is into MISCHIEF!
 You can’t turn your back!

 I’m at the point to where I’m ready to throw away every single crayon and marker in the entire house, and banish them once and for all.
 You should see my walls.
 Thank heaven for Mr. Clean Erasers.
 It works wonders for getting marks off painted walls.

 The furniture, on the other hand, is another matter.

 The other day I walked into my office to find a black Sharpie masterpiece scribbled all over the top of my beautiful cherry writing desk.
-I froze in place and almost died.
+I just froze in place.
 Who in their right mind left a Sharpie out?????